CP317S18/CP317S18.github.io/README.md

 This document outlines the overall functionality, constraints and specifications of _Shout!_ an application available on multiple platforms intended for individuals within a certain radius to be able to message one another over a bluetooth low energy (BLE) mesh. _Shout!_ aims to facilitate anonymous conversations with those nearby regardless of phone type and internet access.

 ### 1.3.2 Business Model
-_Shout!_ Will be available as a free to use application.
+_Shout!_ will be available as a free to use application.
 There will be no cost for users downloading the application and there will be no advertisements in the application.
 The reason for allowing users to use the application for free is to gain exposure.
 Users will have ease and enjoyment accessing the application and communicating with others.
 This will create a network effect which will motivate others to download.
-Once enough exposure is reached, further research and development will be completed to potentially introduce some form of monetization.
+Once enough exposure is reached, further research and development will be completed to potentially introduce some form of monetization, such as advertisements or sponsors.

 ## 1.4 Definitions, Acronyms and Abbreviations